LIAAD/Time-Matters/README.md

 ````

 #### Output
-In the following, we explain the output obtained by the execution of the previous code (be it ByDoc or BySentence).
 The structure of the score depends on the type of extraction considered: `ByDoc` or `BySentence`.

 - <b>Score (for ByDoc)</b>:  A dictionary where the key is the normalized temporal expression and the value is a list with two positions.
 The first is the score of the temporal expression.
 The second is a list of the instances of the temporal expression (as they were found in the text).
 Example: `'2011-01-12': [0.5, ['2011-01-12', '12 January 2011']],`, means that the normalized temporal expression `2011-01-12` has a score of 0.5 and occurs twice in the text.
 The first time as `2011-01-12`, and the second time as `12 January 2011`.